indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 ### Story 6.3: Commission Breakdown by College

 As an **Agency Admin**,
-I want **to see commission breakdown by college/branch**, So that **I know which institutions are most valuable and can prioritize relationships**.
+I want **to see commission breakdown by college/branch with tax details**, So that **I know which institutions are most valuable, understand tax implications, and can prioritize relationships**.

 **Acceptance Criteria:**